hashbomb/Hashtiki/README.md

-A Premium NFT Collection on the OEC built for the Metaverse.
+A Premium NFT Collection on the OEC(OKEX Chain) built for the Metaverse.